edvin/tornadofx-guide/Part 4 - Design Patterns/ViewModel.md

 We connect the `disableProperty` of the button with an observable boolean property that is true when the model is not dirty (notice the `.not()` call to create a negated binding.
 Note that there is also a function called `isDirty` that returns a plain `Boolean` value representing the current state of the model.

-There is also a function called `isDirty` which returns a boolean representing the dirty state.
+There is also a `val` called `isDirty` which returns a boolean representing the dirty state.

 ## Dirty Properties